Published: January 1, 2022

 With the threat of cyber attacks growing every year, we decided to compile this list of cyber security statistics to prepare businesses and individuals for some of the most common cyber crimes.

 The Top 10 Cybersecurity Statistics for 2022

-- 79% of organizations will be affected by cybercrime this year.
+- 79% of organizations were expected to be affected by cybercrime in 2019.

 - A malicious hacking attack occurs every 39 seconds.